 Probation is an academic term standing assessed during the Academic Review process that measures the student’s academic record against the requirements of an appropriate Continuation of Study schedule.
 Students on probation must obtain a minimum semester average of 60% in order to continue on probation and a minimum cumulative average of 60% in order to become eligible to continue.

-To be considered for readmission an Application for Transfer / Readmission must be completed and a fee paid.
+To be considered for readmission an Internal Transfers and Readmission application must be completed and a fee paid.
 Students must re- apply if they were required to withdraw from their program, were suspended from the University for academic misconduct, have graduated from the University and wish to take additional courses, registered at another post-secondary institution and wish to return to Guelph, have not registered 6 or more consecutive semesters or are attending the University of Guelph on a letter of permission from another institution and wish to continue past the term of the letter of permission agreement.
 Note: Students who are required to withdraw must complete a minimum two semester period of rustication before they can reapply and readmission is not automatic.
 Students who have been required to withdraw, and who take credit courses during their rustication period, may be eligible for up to 1.00 credits provided they meet the criteria for readmission and for the transfer of credit.
 Students who take university courses after the two-semester rustication period may be eligible to transfer all these credits provided s/he meets the criteria for readmission and for the transfer of credit.
 Note: Students who have been suspended for academic misconduct will not receive any credit for courses taken during the suspension period.

 Scholarships and Awards